BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ## 5. The Lifecycle

 It's easy to make mistakes if you don't understand the lifecycle.
-For example, suppose you accidentally put code inside the `task` closure like this:
+For example, suppose you accidentally put code inside a `task` lambda like this:

 ```groovy
 task a {